BTS Part 3 — The Empire That Never Sleeps: Domination

 It was not the last.

-Over the next two years, BTS would hit #1 on the Hot 100 six more times.
-They would perform at the Grammys, speak at the United Nations, sell out stadiums on every continent, and watch one of their members perform to a global audience of billions at the FIFA World Cup opening ceremony.
+Over the next several years, BTS would hit #1 on the Hot 100 five more times, perform at the Grammys, take part in major UN-related events, sell out stadiums on multiple continents, and watch one of their members headline the FIFA World Cup opening ceremony.

-Then they went into the military — voluntarily, without an exemption — and came back in 2026 with an album that broke records all over again.
+Then they completed South Korea’s mandatory military service — after years of public debate over a possible exemption that the government ultimately declined to grant — and came back in 2026 with an album that broke records all over again.

 This is what an empire looks like.